-The cadre consists of four officers: a commander (Professor of Aerospace Studies) and three academic instructors (Assistant Professors of Aerospace Studies).
+The cadre consists of five officers: a commander (Professor of Aerospace Studies) and four academic instructors (Assistant Professors of Aerospace Studies).
 The cadre staff includes two Noncommissioned Officers who provide mission support and military training expertise for the cadets.
 The cadre and staff bring a wealth of real-world Air Force experience to their classrooms.

-Lt Col David “Obie” Obermiller is the Commander of Air Force ROTC Detachment 440, the Chair of the Department of Aerospace Studies, and Professor of Aerospace Studies at the University of Missouri (MU)-Columbia.
-He is responsible for recruiting, training, and commissioning all AFROTC cadets on the MU-Columbia campus, as well as cadets from 6 other “cross-town” colleges in the mid-Missouri region.
+Lt Col “Matt” Daack is the Commander of Air Force ROTC Detachment 440, Chair of the Department of Aerospace Studies, and Professor of Aerospace Studies at the University of Missouri.
+He is responsible for recruiting, training, and commissioning all AFROTC cadets at MU and cadets from 6 other “cross-town” universities in mid-Missouri.

 - Lieutenant Colonel Brent J. Unger

 Lieutenant Colonel Brent Unger is the Associate Chair of Aerospace Studies and the Recruiting Flight Commander for AFROTC Detachment 440, University of Missouri.